wp-plugins/flyzoo/readme.txt

 Flyzoo Chat is the amazing chat platform designed for shops, communities, social networks, dating websites, online traders, radio stations... and any other kind of website looking to boost engagement!

-Build your buddypress community around group and private chat conversations, help your customers and increaes sales with live support chat!
+Build your community around group and private chat conversations, help your customers and increase sales with live support chat.
 Start your 14-day free trial now!

 ####Features####